-Christian World Service (CWS) – seventy-six years of making sure people have water, food, and justice.
+Christian World Service (CWS) – seventy-eight years of making sure people have water, food, and justice.

 Fund groups tackling poverty and injustice

 Help people build decent livelihoods in their own communities

 Increase people’s understanding in Aotearoa New Zealand of the challenges people face around the world